 At the same time, this monopolized process also prohibited major successes of songs and authors outside this circle; African-American singers, authentic cowboy or folklore singers were hardly ever successful in mainstream markets (in the genres of popular music and light classics; jazz, however, was a very different thing.)

 So very few “gatekeepers,” as Hajduk calls them, in the music industry and related publishers, on results based on telephone surveys actually decided what music or genre would get airtime, to appeal to the majority of listeners.
 This artificially made mainstream in the 1930s and 1940s did not leave room for independent music, exotic artists or even subcultural forms of musical expression.
-Music as played in radio at that time was simply a product, with no relation to regional or local music traditions.
+Music as played on the radio at that time was simply a product, with no relation to regional or local music traditions.
 For a certain time, especially before and during WWII, popular music also was supposed to play an important role – besides being a light diversion that was easily available – in informing, upholding and promoting national/moral American values.

 This change would later be identified as the core of a “rock and roll culture.”
 It would contain “a coherent set of values related to concepts of youth, authenticity, sexual liberation, and social equality that emerged by the end of the 1950s.”